Python-Markdown/markdown/docs/extensions/api.md

 * [*Postprocessors*](#postprocessors) munge of the output of the parser just before it is returned.

-The parser loads text, applies the preprocessors, creates an [ElementTree][ElementTree] added to by the block processors and inline patterns, renders the ElementTree as Unicode text, and then then applies the postprocessors.
+The parser loads text, applies the preprocessors, creates and builds an [ElementTree][ElementTree] object from the block processors and inline processors, renders the ElementTree object as Unicode text, and then then applies the postprocessors.

 There are classes and helpers provided to ease writing your extension.